-The Hanover, Bentinck and Brant Agricultural Society is pleased to offer this bursary/scholarship program to provide financial assistance for students within Hanover, West Grey & Brockton who are entering or currently enrolled in a post-secondary agricultural, agri-business, or environmental program.
-Two $1,500 awards will be presented at the 2020 Hanover Fair to two students entering an eligible full-time apprenticeship, diploma or degree program starting in the twelve month period beginning September 1st, 2020.
+DEADLINE EXTENDED - The Hanover, Bentinck and Brant Agricultural Society is pleased to offer this bursary/scholarship program to provide financial assistance for students within Hanover, West Grey & Brockton who are entering or currently enrolled in a post-secondary agricultural, agri-business, or environmental program.
+Two $2,000 awards will be presented to two students entering an eligible full-time apprenticeship, diploma or degree program starting in the twelve month period beginning September 1st, 2022.
 Award winners will be presented their scholarships in August at a date to be determined.